 Crawl Through Tunnels

 Crawl through tunnels are a popular addition to any trim trail design.
-The sense of a hidden underground passage makes the use of tunnels in playgrounds a great way for kids to develop their imagination when playing.
+The sense of a hidden underground passage makes the use of tunnels in playgrounds a great way for kids to develop their imagination when using the playground equipment.

-Trim trails in schools are both a fantastic resource for outdoor play times and also as part of a structured primary PE lesson.
+Trim trails in a school or nursery playground are both a fantastic resource for outdoor play times and also as part of a structured primary PE lesson.
 As part of our consultation process when designing a new trim trail we discuss curricular and non curricular activities.

-Important points to consider when designing your Trim Trail:
+Important points to consider when designing your Trim Trail equipment:

 Although trim trails can be linear in shape, they are also a really effective way to link irregular spaces in the playground too.
 Don’t forget that un-usable space in the corner.
 We can add trim trail equipment and play surfacing to transform unused areas of the playground.